DeepSourceCorp/SCATR/README.md

 ### The `processor`

 The processor is expected to convert the `run` `output_file` to a JSON-based format `scatr` expects.
-It is expected to print the JSON on `stdout`.
+It is expected to print the JSON to `stdout`.
 Just like the runner, SCATR accepts an arbitrary script as a processor.
 The `output_file` from the `run` stage is passed as the `INPUT_FILE` environment variable.